 If required, an additional supporting (single side of A4) document can be submitted with your application form (e.g., a flow diagram illustrating the study design and the flow of participants, gantt chart, diagrams, pictures etc.).
 If submitting a flow diagram, applicants should also describe complex interventions and controls as accurately and fully as possible within their diagram.
 If proposing an RCT, we advise you refer to the CONSORT statement and website for guidance.
 Alternatively, you may find the EQUATOR Network website useful.
 The PDF file should be submitted along with your application form.

 Please provide the details of an administrative lead as a secondary point of contact for any queries relating to the application, should it be supported.

 NOTE: This person does not need to be a co-applicant.

 Please provide the contact details and job title of a person in the R&D office so that we are able to notify them of the outcome of this application including any associated feedback.
-In the event of this project being recommended for funding, we would also need to communicate with this person with regard to contract negotiations and general management of the project throughout its duration.

 NOTE: Please note this person does not need to be included as a co-applicant.